jp-berg/recipe2txt/README.md

 ### mypy

 This project uses [mypy](https://github.com/python/mypy) for type checking.
 The [configuration file](pyproject.toml) contains all relevant settings, so a simple call to `mypy` from the current directory should be sufficient to typecheck the project.

+### black

+The project uses [black](https://github.com/psf/black) for code formatting.

+## Testing

+The project uses Python unittest for unit- and integration testing.
+The tests are defined in the `test.test_...`-modules.
+The `test/testfiles`-folder contains permanent and non-permanent testfiles.

+Permanent testfiles are used to validate that the output of the program does not drift unintentionally.
+A reimplementation of the '.jinja'-templates in Python ensures their validity for example.
+Some of those files are derived from Material not licensed under the GPL3-License.
+Please see `test/testfiles/permanent/LICENSE` for more information.

+Non-permanent testfiles are temporary files and folders generated during testing.
+They are written into the folder `test/testfiles/tmp_testfiles_re2txt`.
+Outside of unittest-runs this folder should never appear.

+Sytem testing is facilitated via the `test.test4recipe2txt`-module.
+The module is used to create and run different CLI-parameter configurations of the program.
+At the end of a testrun it saves all files generated during the run and the initial parameters into a zip-file in `test/reports_test4recipe2txt` for later review.
+For each run the program uses the `test/reports_test4recipe2txt`-file to optain the urls to use in the testrun.
+To stress all websites equally and to avoid testing the same websites over and over the urls the file represents a queue, where the urls to use next are at the top and recently used urls will be moved to the bottom.
+If the file does not exist it will be generated from `test/testfiles/permanent/all_urls.txt`.